snotskie/ttrpg/site/src/playing.md

     - What Stat did they use to reach it?
     - What would a "loot" of target $10$ look like?
     - What might be available in this area?
+    - How does this area relate to the larger area and events of the story?
     - What information can you present alongside it?
+    - What item, result, or information could be given for free based on the character's History scope?
     - If the character will need to roll a new Check to interact with the glimmer, what Stat can you ask them to roll that will add new detail to the scene without being the same Stat they just rolled?

 ## Conditions